 - 1. Segal Consulting ("Segal") strongly recommends an actuarial funding method that targets 100% funding of the actuarial accrued liability.
 Generally, this implies payments that are ultimately at least enough to cover normal cost, interest on the unfunded actuarial accrued liability and the principal balance.
-In the short term, the funding policy adopted by the Town does not meet this standard, as the amortization payment does not cover the interest on the unfunded liability.
-This means for the next 3-4 years, the unfunded liability is expected to grow even if all assumptions are met.
-At that point, the unfunded liability should start to decrease, unless experience is unfavorable. - 2.
-The funded ratio (the ratio of the actuarial value of assets to actuarial accrued liability) is 54.85% compared to the prior year funded ratio of 57.02% This ratio is one measure of funding status, and its history is a measure of funding progress.
+In the short term, the funding policy adopted by the Town does not meet this standard, as the amortization payment does not cover the interest on the unfunded liability. - 2.
+The funded ratio (the ratio of the actuarial value of assets to actuarial accrued liability) is 53.98%, compared to the prior year funded ratio of 54.85%.
+This ratio is one measure of funding status, and its history is a measure of funding progress.
+Using the market value of assets, the funded ratio is 52.08%, compared to 52.31% as of the prior valuation date.
 These measurements are not necessarily appropriate for assessing the sufficiency of Plan assets to cover the estimated cost of settling the Plan's benefit obligation or the need for or the amount of future contributions. - 3.
-The actuarially determined contribution for the upcoming year is \$15,430,438, an increase of \$1,723,667 from last year.
-The contribution as a percentage of payroll increased from 34.08% of payroll to 38.82% of payroll, based on a 26 year amortization of the unfunded actuarial accrued liability, with payments increasing 3.25% annually. - 4.
-The actuarial gain/loss from investment and other experience is \$2,837,678, or 0.68% of actuarial accrued liability. - 5.
-The rate of return on the market value of assets was 10.60% for plan year ending June 30, 2017.
-The return on the actuarial value of assets was 6.65% for the same period due to the recognition of prior years' investment gains and losses.
-This resulted in an actuarial loss when measured against the assumed rate of return of 7.90%.
-Given the low fixed income interest rate environment, target asset allocation and expectations of future investment returns for various classes, we advise the Board to continue to monitor actual and anticipated investment returns relative to the assumed long-term rate of return on investments of 7.65%.
+The actuarially determined contribution for the upcoming year is \$16,416,732, an increase of \$986,294 from last year.
+The contribution as a percentage of payroll increased from 38.82% of payroll to 41.71% of payroll, based on a 25-year amortization of the unfunded actuarial accrued liability. - 4.
+The actuarial loss from investment and other experience is \$3,022,270, or 0.70% of actuarial accrued liability. - 5.
+The rate of return on the market value of assets was 7.20% for the plan year ending June 30, 2018.
+The return on the actuarial value of assets was 5.82% for the same period due to the recognition of prior years' investment gains and losses.
+This resulted in an actuarial loss when measured against the assumed rate of return of 7.65%.
+Given the low fixed income interest rate environment, target asset allocation and expectations of future investment returns for various classes, we advise the Board to continue to monitor actual and anticipated investment returns relative to the assumed long-term rate of return on investments of 7.60%.
 A rate in the 6.75% to 7.25% range may be more appropriate. - 6.
-The following actuarial assumptions were changed with this valuation, following the completion of an experience study: - The net investment return assumption was lowered from 7.90% to 7.65% to better reflect future expected experience. - Mortality for males was projected four additional years using Scale BB.
-Mortality for females was changed to the Separate RP-2014 Tables (adjusted back to 2006) projected generationally with Scale MP-2016. - > Retirement rate assumptions were changed for the Town, Board of Education, Police, Fire, and Paraprofessional groups (see Section 4 on page 34 for more details). - Pay scale was changed for all groups (see Section 4 on page 34 for more details). - The percent married assumption was lowered from 75% for males and 65% for females to 50% for males and 20% for females.
+The actuarial value of assets is 103.64% of the market value of assets.
+The investment experience in the past years has only been partially recognized in the actuarial value of assets.
+As the deferred net loss is recognized in future years, the cost of the Plan is likely to increase unless the net loss is offset by future experience.
+The recognition of the market losses of \$8,245,413 will also have an impact on the future funded ratio.
+If the net deferred losses were recognized immediately in the actuarial value of assets, the actuarially determined contribution would increase from 41.71% to about 43.07% of payroll. - 7.
+The following actuarial assumptions were changed with this valuation: - > The net investment return assumption was lowered from 7.65% to 7.60% to better reflect future expectations. - > Mortality for males was projected an additional year using Scale BB.
+The mortality scale used for females was updated from Scale MP-2016 to Scale MP-2017. - > The assumption for the incidence of service-related vs. non-service-related disabilities for the Police and Fire groups was changed from 50% service-related / 50% non-service-related to 100% service-related. \ Segal Consulting